- Potential Liable Parties in a Construction Accident

 - What Damages Can You Recover From a Construction Accident?

 - What to Do if You’ve Been Injured in a Construction Accident

 Working in the construction industry is one of the most dangerous occupations in the country.
 According to OSHA, there are 2.8 worker injuries or job-related illnesses per 100 construction employees each year.
-The United States Bureau of Labor Statistics reports 135 fatal work injuries in Illinois for 2020, 21 in construction.

 Construction companies that violate regulations that protect construction workers put employees’ lives at risk.
 If you’ve been in a construction accident caused by someone else’s negligence, pursuing legal action will hold the at-fault parties responsible.
 It can also ensure that you get financial compensation for the medical attention you need to return to your everyday life.